Teach English in South Korea

 - Receive your placement and contract, apply for your visa, book your flight

 The application process takes around 6 months; however, many documents needed are time sensitive.
 For example, the FBI background check (for US citizens) is only valid for 6 months.
 For this reason you should follow our timeline to the process carefully.
-We will soon be accepting applications for Spring 2015 (February).
+We are now accepting applications for Spring 2016 (February).
 To be on the list to receive the application when it is released, please select APPLY NOW on the left and insert your information.
 If you want to apply for a future round, please see the timeline below, you should wait until around 6 months before your desired departure date to start the process.

 EPIK Application Process